 The warning should be given within a time frame compatible with the criticality of the AtoN (IALA Categories 1, 2 and 3).

-Warnings may be issued as a navigational warning and, in the case of AIS, using the flags of message 21, using message 14 or by any other appropriate means.
+Warnings may be issued as MSI and, in the case of AIS, using the flags of message 21, using message 14 or by any other appropriate means.

 There is a requirement for integrity monitoring.
 Such monitoring schemes should be independent of the system providing the basic service.
 Integrity monitoring can take place both onboard a vessel and ashore.